 The locomotive's internal gearing has been greased at the factory and shouldn't need additional grease until after 50 hours of operation or one year whichever comes first.
 Grease can be added by inserting grease into the gear box inside the locomotive chassis.
-In order to access the gear box, the boiler must be removed from the chassis by unscrewing the four chassis screws as seen in Figure 10 on page 28.
-Once the boiler is removed, the gear box can be opened up by unscrewing the three screws on the plate located in front of the motor.
+In order to access the gear box, the boiler must be removed from the chassis by removing the leading truck and then unscrewing the three chassis screws as seen in Figure 10 on page 28.
+Once the boiler is removed, the gear box can be opened up by unscrewing the four screws on the plate located in front of the motor.
 Grease can then be applied into the gear box using a grease tube dispenser.